 You can also invite non-designers to participate in the review, but keep in mind that they are not experts in design hard skills, but they can quite objectively access soft skills.

-Calibrate.
 You need to arrange a 1:1 meeting to calibrate review results.
-In this meeting the designer meets with the design manager, and optionally with the product manager and lead developer.
+In this meeting, the designer meets with the design manager, and optionally with the product manager and the lead developer.
 You give feedback to each other on review results, what's good and what's worth improving.

-Usually poorly described skill or lack of information about the designer’s past experience can lead to disagreements.
-It's useful to discuss this to synchronize your and designer’s understanding of her skill level and grade.
+Usually, poorly described skills or lack of information about the designer’s past experience can lead to disagreements.
+It's useful to discuss this to synchronize your and the designer’s understanding of her skill level and grade.

-Team skills overview.
 When you complete a review for all designers you have an overview of the team's skills.
-You can analyse what skills your team needs to develop, what skills are well developed and what skills you don’t have at all.
+You can analyse what skills your team needs to develop, what skills are well developed, and what skills you don’t have at all.